 Interest Savings with Balance Transfers

 Balance transfers can help you save significantly on interest charges by allowing you to move high-interest debt to a new credit card with a lower interest rate.
-This can reduce the amount of interest that accrues on your existing debt, ultimately saving you money in the long run.
+This can reduce the interest on your debt, ultimately saving you money in the long run.

 Illustrative Scenario